Atlas-OS/docs/docs/Troubleshooting/Scripts.md

     Safe mode can help with:

-    * Uninstalling and fixing drivers
+    * Uninstalling and fixing drivers.
-    * Getting rid of viruses
+    * Getting rid of viruses.

 ### Safe Mode